danbrellis/marylandnature/wp-content/plugins/addthis/readme.txt

 = Why use AddThis? =
 1. Ease of use.
 AddThis is easy to install, customize and localize.
 We've worked hard to make a suite of simple and beautiful website tools on the internet.
-1. Performance.
+2. Performance.
 The AddThis menu code is tiny and fast.
 We constantly optimize its behavior and design to make sharing a snap.
-1. Peace of mind.
+3. Peace of mind.
 AddThis gathers the best services on the internet so you don't have to, and backs them up with industrial strength analytics, code caching, active tech support and a thriving developer community.
-1. Flexibility.
+4. Flexibility.
 AddThis can be customized via API, and served securely via SSL.
 You can roll your own sharing toolbars with our toolbox.
 Share just about anything, anywhere ­­ your way.
-1. Global reach.
+5. Global reach.
 AddThis sends content to 200+ sharing services 60+ languages, to over 2 billion unique users in countries all over the world.
+6. GDPR compliant – All of our website tools are GDPR compliant.

 = What PHP version is required? =